 3) Create the equipment maintenance schedule

-Equipment maintenance schedule is a center point of any equipment maintenance program.
+The equipment maintenance schedule is the center point of any equipment maintenance program.
 It controls which maintenance actions should be taken, when, and by whom.

 As such, the maintenance calendar should provide a clear overview of all incoming and in-progress maintenance work.
 On top of that, it should also give an easy way to quickly schedule routine activities, easily reschedule any maintenance task, as well as change task priorities with just a click or two.